GavinThompson/MCHammer_Bot_UI/README.md

 Your assignemnt is to use javascript, css, html, and optionally rails to build a user interface that connects to the Mc Hammer Bot using jquery's ajax functions to control the robot via the API outlined above.

+* You will get a chance to control the robot with your code but we will have to take turns.
+Sign up in the back of the class if you would like to use the robot.
+Robot control is first come, first serve.

+* You do **not** need the robot test out your user interface.
+The server has a --dry-run option (see above: "To Connect to a mockup / testing bot") which allows you to run it without connecting a robot.
+This mode is specifically made for testing.
+Keep an eye on the server's command line output and you will be able to see if it is responding to your requests and controlling the robot in a way that you expect.

 ### Due Date

 This assignment is due Monday afternoon.